aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 18,000 children starve to death every day.
-They would have loved this cookie.
+> 🥠 All fortunes are wrong except this one.

-Last update: Fri Oct  4 05:08:54 2024
+Last update: Sat Oct  5 05:07:41 2024

 ### Let's play! 🎮